crdant/cf-mgmt-demo/README.md

 ...
 ```
 10. Edit `orgs.yml` and commit/push your changes.
 Watch the pipeline execute and re-inspect your orgs and spaces.
-11. When you're done with the demo, you can clean up after yourself with the `cleanup command`.
+11. When you're done with the demo, you can clean up after yourself with the `cleanup`.
+It will put your fork back to it's original state without the `demo` branch.